hackheim/reelbot/README.md

 - Change password for the pi user (run the `passwd` command in the console)
 - Connect to a wifi
 - Upgrade stuff.
 Run `sudo apt-get update` and `sudo apt-get upgrade`.
 Press Y if needed
-- Install stuff: `sudo apt-get install vim screen picocom libftdi1 fail2ban`
+- Install stuff: `sudo apt-get install vim screen picocom libftdi1 fail2ban apache2 php5 libapache2-mod-php5`
 - Run `ifconfig` and note the mac address (HWaddr) as it can be nice to have for later to find the pi on a network.
 Example on how to find the ip of your pi (change the ip and mac): `sudo nmap -sP 192.168.1.0/24 | awk '/^Nmap/{ip=$NF}/00:0F:54:10:AA:AA/{print ip}'`
 - Run `pip install -U platformio`
 - Get the code `git clone git@github.com:hackheim/reelbot.git`
 - Install serial startup script by running `sudo systemctl enable /home/pi/reelbot/reelbot.service`.
 To start and stop, run `sudo systemctl start|stop reelbot.service`.
 To connect screen, use `screen -r reelbot`.
 - Connect arduino, enter reelbot folder, and run `platformio run --target upload`.
 Enter Y if asked about platform install
+- Replace weserver config `sudo sh -c 'cat apache.conf > /etc/apache2/sites-available/000-default.conf'`and restart server `sudo service apache2 restart`